- Factors that relate to one’s existence.

 11 Stop thinking; notice nature.

 12 Connect with your body and breath.
+Seek out a good yoga teacher.
+Learn the art of yoga.

 13 Seek out a spiritual space.
 Surrender, pray, connect with your higher consciousness.
 Find a way to pray that feels right for you.